RadioactivePotato/Bookmarklet/README.md

 FindInArchive.org.js: Search for the website you're on on Web Archive (Wayback Machine)

+FontBomb.js: Create a nuke on screen when you clicked the page and will blow up the page to a mess
 ----

 BackgroundColour.js: Replace the background colour (Work on most website)